 👉 Tip: Free entry on Sundays until 2 pm.

-👉 Or join a guided Pantheon and Alfama tour via Viator for deeper context.
+👉 Join a guided Pantheon and Alfama tour via Viator for deeper historical context while exploring the viewpoints.

 The Best Way to Explore Lisbon’s Viewpoints: Tuk Tuk Tours